JMencius/Arrow/longbow_testing/scripts/README.md

 # Pipelines
 ## 0. Install LongBow in your environment
-Please following the instruction in `longbow2.2.0/README.md` To be notice, the longbow code is not provided in this repository.
+Please follow the instruction in `longbow2.2.0/README.md` To be notice, the longbow code is not provided in this repository.

 ## 1. Test LongBow on our own basecalled data